 Do you have a house?
 [Let the children answer.
 They will probably want to talk about their houses.
 Depending on the time, permit a small amount of chatter.
 Show the first page of the flip chart.]
 A house is a place where we live.
 We put our special things there.
 Here are some of the kinds of houses we live in.
 Some people live in a building that is made for just one family.
-Some people live in houses that are stacked together like this.
-Other people live in apartments.
+Some people live in houses that are stacked in rows.
+Other people live in apartment buildings.

 [Show "Other's Houses" page.]
-People in other places live in many kinds of houses.
+People of the world live in many kinds of houses.
 Look, here's a house in Japan.
 And here's on in Germany.
 Do you see this?
 Who lives in a Teepee?
 How about this? [pointing to the igloo] What is it?
-Yes, it's an igloo.
+Yes, it's a igloo.
 Who lives there?
 [Show "Animal Houses" page.]
 There are even houses for animals!
 See?
 [Talk about each.]